 This year's list includes entry-level credentials, like Security+ and GIAC Security Essentials, as well as more advanced certs, such as the CEH, CISSP and CISM.
 We also offer some additional certification options in the last section, as the field of information security is both wide and varied.

-If you're serious about advancing your career in the IT field and are interested in specializing in security, certification is a good bet.
+If you're serious about advancing your career in the IT field and are interested in specializing in security, certification is a great choice.
 It's an effective way to validate your skills and show a current or prospective employer that you're qualified and properly trained.

-Before examining the details of the top five InfoSec certs, take a look at the table below for the results of our informal job board survey.
+Before examining the details of the top five InfoSec certs, take a look at the results of our informal job board survey.
 The data indicates the number of job posts nationwide in which our featured certifications were mentioned on a given day.
 The data should give you an idea of the relative popularity of each certification.

 Job Board Search Results

-Now let's take a closer look at the top five information security certifications for 2016.
+Now let's take a closer look at the top five information security certifications for 2017, in no particular order.